PESTEL analysis for monitoring risks in your business environment

 - legislation to protect the environment, workers and consumers

 These factors directly influence companies’ ability to achieve their growth and profit targets.
 In consequence, prompt information about potential threats becomes a success factor.
-Risk monitoring via PESTEL categories can facilitate creation of the necessary awareness and implementation of a proactive risk management system.
+Risk analysis via PESTEL categories can facilitate creation of the necessary awareness and implementation of a proactive risk management system.

 Consequences of political risk factors